 Ventral hernia is a bulge of tissues through an opening, or defect, in the wall of the abdominal muscles.
 The most common types of ventral hernias are umbilical hernias (belly button) and incisional hernias, which occur at the site of a previous surgery that weakened the abdominal wall.

 Inguinal hernia happens when fatty or intestinal tissues bulge through the inguinal canal, or groin.
-It is the most common type of hernia among men, affecting 25 percent of them in their lifetimes, compared to 2 percent of women, says Kurt E. Roberts, MD, FACS, a Yale Medicine surgeon with extensive experience in hernia repair.
+It is the most common type of hernia among men, affecting 25 percent of them in their lifetimes, compared to 2 percent of women.

 Hiatal, or para-esophageal hernia, occurs when part of the stomach or other organs from the abdomen protrude into the chest cavity.